formifan2002/signalk-vaarweginformatie-blocked/README.md

 - **Flexible Filtering**: Skip vessels without callsign or valid identification
 - **Debug Options**: Detailed logging for specific MMSI or all vessels

+Warning: AIS data provided by this plugin can assist navigation.
+However, it never replaces the skipper's responsibility.
+I exclude any liability for damages resulting from the use of this plugin.

 ## Installation

 1. Install via SignalK App Store or manually: